Pyramid Convolutional RNN for MRI Image Reconstruction: Results

-To demonstrate the effectiveness of PC-RNN, we show the intermediate outputs from each ConvRNN as well as the final reconstructed image and compared them with the ground truth in Figure~\ref{fig:pc_rnn}.
-From ConvRNN$_1$ to ConvRNN$_3$, more and more fine structures are recovered in the reconstructed images.
-Furthermore, the outputs of ConvRNN$_1$ and ConvRNN$_3$ can be seen as over-smoothed and over-sharpened reconstructions.
-The final CNN in PC-RNN combines all three reconstructed images and outputs a balanced MR image.
+To demonstrate the effectiveness of PC-RNN in learning multi-scale features, we show the intermediate outputs from each ConvRNN as well as the final reconstructed image and compared them with the ground truth in Figure~\ref{fig:pc_rnn}.
+From ConvRNN$_1$-4x to ConvRNN$_3$-1x, additional fine structures are recovered in the reconstructed images.
+For both knee and brain results, ConvRNN2 outputs are sharper than the ConvRNN1 outputs, indicating more high frequency information is learned by ConvRNN2.
+The ConvRNN3 outputs depict more enhanced details when comparing to the outputs of ConvRNN1 and ConvRNN2.
+This is in agreement with the network design that ConvRNN3 should be able to explicitly learn the high frequency details.
+Interestingly, ConvRNN3 seems to learn different high frequency features for knee and brain data, respectively.
+This is probably because the two datasets have different image contrasts as well as resolutions and therefore the model learns to utilize different features for knee and brain datasets.
+The final CNN in PC-RNN combines all three reconstructed images and outputs a clear and sharp MRI image, which is more similar to the ground truth image.

+Table~\ref{table_multiscale} compares the intermediate outputs against the ground truth on the knee and brain datasets.
+It is interesting to observe that each ConvRNN generates a relatively low-quality image but the final reconstructed image based on those intermediate images achieves much better results.
+This is because the final CNN module aggregates all the features from the three ConvRNN modules and provides guidance for ConvRNN modules to extract features at different scales.
+Therefore, each ConvRNN module may focus on learning complementary features such that the final CNN module generates the best result, which is also indicated by the results in Figure 7.